Achronite/node-red-contrib-energenie-ener314rt/README.md

 2) Install this module as you would any node-red module using the 'Manage palette' option in Node-Red GUI or by using npm.

-3a) Perform one-time only setup to teach your 'Control' devices to operate with your selected zone code(s) switch number(s) combinations:
+3) Perform one-time only setup to teach your 'Control' devices to operate with your selected zone code(s) switch number(s) combinations (if applicable):

 * Create a simple test flow in node-red.
 The simplest way is to wire an inject node with payload of boolean 'true' as an input to your new 'ook-switch' node, for example:
 ```